sequinstream/sequin/README.md

 ## What is Sequin?

-Sequin sends Postgres records and changes to your applications and services.
-It’s designed to never miss an insert, update, or delete and provide exactly-once processing of all changes.
+Sequin is an open source message stream that uses your Postgres tables as the storage layer.
+This means you can turn existing Postgres tables into streams with exactly-once processing.
+And compared to other streaming systems like Kafka, Sequin offers a much richer feature-set, like SQL-based routing and rewinds.

-You can receive changes via HTTP push (webhooks) or pull (think SQS).
+You can pull changes (think SQS) or receive them via push (webhooks).

-Use Sequin to add [async triggers](#use-cases) to your existing Postgres tables to reliably trigger side effects.
-Or, Sequin can add streaming mechanics to Postgres to do the work of SQS / Kafka without the operational overhead.
+Use Sequin to process database changes in your application, replicate data, create audit logs, feed search indexes, trigger side effects, fan-out to microservices, and more.

 ## Killer features

 - **Never miss a message:** Sequin delivers messages from your database to consumers until they are acknowledged (i.e. exactly-once processing guarantees).
 - **SQL-based routing:** Filter and route messages to consumers using SQL `where` conditions.
 - **Replays:** Rewind consumers to any row on your table.
 Or republish select messages that match a SQL query.
-- **Backfills:** Consumers can queue up records from this moment forward or for the entire table.
+- **Start anywhere:** Consumers can start processing records from any point in a table.
-- **Simple HTTP API:** Messages are delivered via a simple HTTP push or pull interface for easy integration.
 - **Bring your database:** Sequin is not an extension.
 It works with any Postgres database version 12+.
-- **No plpgsql:** Define business logic in the language of your choice and in your application.
+- **No PL/pgSQL:** Define business logic in the language of your choice and in your application.
 - **Transforms** (coming soon!): Transform message payloads by writing functions in Lua, JavaScript, or Go.

 ## Cloud